Rade58/portfolio-webgl/README.md

 ***
 ***

-`These are some of the notable projects and programs I built over the years` (DODAJ I GITHUB LINK)
+`These are some of my favorite projects and programs I built over the years` (DODAJ I GITHUB LINK)

 I tend to host majority of my code over here: